snikts/ComputerVisionFinal/README.md

 these subneighborhoods.
 It calls M2Median on each of these neighborhoods and adds the returned medians together.
 It then finds the mean of all these median values and returns this value.

+## Main
+The main function currently only tests the ability of M1Median to correctly find and return the average median of a 9x9 window from a texture of the Kylberg dataset.